What is meant by “household DIYer”?

 The general answer is used motor oil, hydraulic oils and transmission fluids.
 These oils should not be contaminated.

-What happens if liquids that are contaminated are brought to a DIYer center?
+What happens if liquids that are contaminated are brought to a household DIYer center?

 If unacceptable oil is identified, the collection center should set it aside, not mixing it in the holding tank, and alert the local health department which will assist in either neutralizing it or otherwise getting rid of it safely.

-Are there limits to how much oil a DIYer center can accept?
+Are there limits to how much oil a household DIYer collection center can accept?

 Yes!
 A person who changes the oil in his or her own vehicles at home may bring up to five gallons of oil to the facility at any one time.
 A small farmer, one which generates no more than an average of 25 gallons of used oil a month, may bring up to 55 gallons of used oil to the center at one time.
 Since a 55-gallon drum is often difficult to handle, farmers are encouraged to bring their oil in smaller amounts for convenient handling.
 However, some collection centers have pumps which can be used to transfer this oil to the center’s storage tank.